Aban Aya Youth Project

 Citation Details

-The study found that at the time the program ended in the spring of eighth grade, boys participating in the intervention were significantly less likely to report having had recent sexual intercourse.
-The study found no statistically significant program impacts on sexual intercourse for girls.
+The study found that at the time the program ended in the spring of eighth grade, boys participating in the SCI group were significantly less likely to report having had recent sexual intercourse.
+The study found no statistically significant program impacts on sexual intercourse for boys participating in the SDC group or for girls participating in either group.

 The study also examined program impacts on measures of condom use.
 Findings for condom use were not considered for this review because they did not meet the review evidence standards.
 Specifically, findings were reported only for subgroups of youth defined by sexual activity at follow-up.
 In addition, the study examined program impacts on measures of violence, provoking behaviors, school delinquency, and substance use.
 Findings for these outcomes were not considered for the review because they fell outside the scope of the review.